promise/readme/README.md

 # 👋 I'm Glenn

-a `18.0722`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen
+a `18.0723`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen

 ## GitHub Activity

 ```
+🗣 Commented on #7 in countr/website
+✨ Pushed 3 commits to countr/website
+✨ Pushed 2 commits to countr/website
+✨ Pushed 1 commit to biaw/dstat-logger
 ✨ Pushed 8 commits to countr/countr
 ✨ Pushed 1 commit to biaw/kai-bot
 ✨ Pushed 3 commits to countr/website